FrancesCoronel/personal-website-v3/site/content/adventures/2015-05-17-fullstack-foundations-week-1.md

 Mmmmhmmm... indeed...

 Now that all sounds bad, but it's only because I'm the kind of person who was hoping to sit around all month and be lazy before having to really work my butt off for a full 11 weeks.
-Mmm…
+Mmm...

 Well, regardless, I was able to manage.
 I'm actually quite content with it all.
 I feel like I'm learning quite a bit already.

 I'm on the border between feeling productive and antsy, because on one hand I know I'm getting crap done, but on the other, I'm worried about how much harder it's all going to get.
 There's also that _teeny tiny little_ fact I'm already aware of about how everybody gets an assessment their official first week of Fullstack Academy to see if they will still be continuing on.

-Hmmm… tensions rising.
+Hmmm... tensions rising.